AnnaChirumbolo/DASI_challenge/docs/luco.md

 #### Target 1 (well 1): depth to groundwater (m)

-From our GBM run on R, we obtained an **RMSE of 0.14**, with volume being the most influential feature on the target variable, followed by temperature.
+From our GBM run on R, we obtained an **RMSE of 0.14 and R squared of 0.83**, with volume being the most influential feature on the target variable, followed by temperature.

 ![FI_imp1](https://user-images.githubusercontent.com/43357858/109385787-afb38d80-78f6-11eb-9604-b1be4d1af044.jpeg)